Gifts for Good

 Cobblestone Arts Center

 During the day, this Ontario County performance space, located at 1622 NY-332 in Farmington, provides an arts program for individuals with developmental disabilities, experiential learning opportunities in the community, and classes offered by other groups.
 The center is also used for a variety of live performances.
-On this evening, enjoy an evening of a cappella music featuring the University of Rochester’s Yellow Jackets and Vocal Point.
-Check back as the date gets closer for details on how to reserve tickets.
+On this evening, 100 free tickets will be made available for free to enjoy an evening of a cappella music featuring the University of Rochester’s Yellow Jackets and Vocal Point.
+Check back as the date gets closer for details on how to reserve free tickets.

 Learn more at www.cobblestoneartscenter.com.